Well-posedness for the classical Stefan problem and the zero surface tension limit: Introduction

 Condition~(\ref{eq:taylor00}) is the exact equivalent of the Taylor sign condition, necessary for well-posedness of free-surface incompressible Euler equations without surface tension~\cite{CoSh07} or the water wave problem~\cite{Wu97}.
 If the initial temperature $q_0$ is nonnegative, it is implied by the Hopf's lemma, at least over a short period of time.
 In a short time regime, we prove a uniform lower bound on $\lambda$ (cf.~(\ref{eq:taylor})), thus enabling us to close the estimates.

 In many free-boundary problems, constructing the solution is in general a challenging problem despite the (possible) availability of good a-priori estimates.
 Our main technical idea to make the construction as straightforward as possible, is to regularize the problem via {\em horizontal convolution by layers} as introduced in~\cite{CoSh07} in the study of well-posedness of the incompressible Euler equation on a moving domain.
 In addition to that, we also regularize the Stefan condition $p=0$ on $\Gamma(t)$ by modifying it into a Robin-type condition.
-It is carefully designed to fully honor the energy structure of the problem allowing us to prove the basic estimate (Proposition~\ref{pr:basic1}):
+If $\kappa>0$ is a suitable regularization parameter, to each $\kappa$ we shall associate an energy functional $\E_\kappa$ which will be shown to satisfy the following energy inequality:

-on its interval of existence ($\E_{\kappa}$ is defined by~(\ref{eq:energy})), where $P$ is some polynomial.
+where $P$ is some with the leading order cubic contribution.
 Such a polynomial inequality, through a continuity argument leads to uniform-in-$\kappa$ time of existence $[0,T]$ and the bound

 Passing to the limit as $\kappa\to0$, we recover the solution of the Stefan problem~(\ref{eq:ALE}).
 Our regularization is intrinsic to the problem and it does not rely on formulating a sequence of iterated linear problems.